jericson/jericson.github.io/_posts/2021-04-23-job_hunting.md

     it needed to scan my face, which is a bit unsettling.

 [^5]: The contact form helpfully notes:
      >  If you have a question about your UI claim, you can contact the
      >  EDD online, by mail, or by phone.
 The fastest way to contact the
      >  EDD is by submitting a question below.
 Some topics are
      >  informational only while other topics will allow you to submit a
      >  question and receive a response.
 You may submit two questions
      >  per day.

-   The "fastest way to contact the EDD" takes "5-7 days" as it turns out.

 [^6]: Or should I say "Resumes"?
 Can't decide if the accents
     communicate "playful" or "pretentious"?